 Fall Of The Ottoman Empire Map 1914

-Ottomans fell after the World War I (1918) They fought alongside with Austria and Germany (Central Powers) so they were at the losing side of the war.
+Ottomans fell after the World War I (1918) They fought alongside with Austria and Germany (Central Powers), therefore large territories were lost to England, Russia and France by the end of the war.

 The Ottoman resistance was unexpectedly tough in Çanakkale (Dardanelles).
 The defence operations lead by a young General, Mustafa Kemal Ataturk, the founder of Turkish Republic.

 Turkey is eventually founded from the heartland of the Ottoman Empire.
 Istanbul is no longer a capital but still the largest and most important city of Turkey.
 Ankara is the capital of modern day Turkey.

 Why Ankara Is The Capital And Not Istanbul?

 The first parliament of Modern Turkey is established in Ankara during the post WWI years.
 Istanbul was under British occupancy.
 Turkish Independence Army (Led By Mustafa Kemal Ataturk) had to fight against allied powers from 1918 to 1922 to re-gain Anatolia (Asia Minor Peninsula – can be seen on the below map).
 Operation is led by the members of Turkish Parliament which is based in Ankara.